 5. How long does it last?

-Usually one year.
-Though requirements for Las Vegas Drug Court may vary depending on the circumstances.
+Our clients typically complete Drug Court in one year.
+Though requirements may vary depending on the circumstances.

 6. How much does it cost?

 Las Vegas Drug Court costs about $1,500.
-Though there may be additional court fees and costs.
+There may be additional court fees and costs which we do our best to minimize or get waived altogether.

-7. What is the process of getting into Las Vegas Drug Court?
+7. What is the process of getting into Drug Court?

-The defense attorney will confer with the prosecutors to take care of the technicalities.
-Though the process under NRS 453.3363 goes like this:
+We would confer with the prosecutors to take care of the technicalities, though the basic process under NRS 453.3363 goes like this:

 - You plead guilty or “no contest” to the drug charge.